 Although April 15, 2019, was the original tax deadline, you can still e-file your tax return until October 15, 2019.
 After this date, you will be required to paper-file your tax return.
 This means that you must to print, sign, and mail your tax return to the IRS and your state department of revenue.

-Believe it or not, the 2020 tax season is a couple months away.
+Believe it or not, the 2020 tax season begins January 27, 2020.
 The worst feeling is scrambling last-minute to find your tax documents.
 Why not put your mind at ease by going over information you need to know to file your 2019 taxes?

 Here are the tax changes you need to be prepared for next year.